-The Court Messaging Project is an open-source initiative from Stanford’s Legal Design Lab, to build an out-of-the-box tool for any court or legal services group to send automated messages to their clients.
+The Court Messaging Project (now called Wise Messenger) is an initiative from Stanford’s Legal Design Lab, to build an out-of-the-box tool for any court or legal services group to send automated messages to their clients.
 The overarching goal of the project is to make the court system more navigable and to improve people’s sense of procedural justice — that legal system is fair, comprehensible, and user-friendly.

-The tool allows for court or legal admins to take clients’ info from their current case management system, and enroll the client in a messaging flow custom to them.
+Wise Messenger allows court or legal admins to take clients’ info from their current case management system, and enroll the client in a text messaging flow custom to them.
 The client will receive an automated series of messages with reminders and tips for their upcoming obligations — to make sure that they stay on track with their legal process and are prepared for all the requirements.

 The platform will also allow more ambitious types of messages in the future.
 Aside from hearing and appointment reminders, there could be other ‘court coach’ content distributed through SMS — including public transportation guides to get to court on time, tips on how to dress, speak, and act in court, warnings of common mistakes and failpoints, and other procedural information to ensure a person has the best legal experience possible.